 Thus, SLR was unanimously 86'd from the S.V.A. by the folks

 The Stonewall Vetz will be disrespected ("dissed") no more!
-That's what we fought against whether without or within the "community".
+Where said briush fires erupt, we'll hose them out!
+That disrespect is what we fought against, whether without or within the G.L.B.T. "community".
 Such can unfortunately be the Gay "community".
 Anyway, we were glad to again have the show of unity and pride for this very special day.
-So, the Stonewall contingency totalled seven (7) vehicles.
+So, the Stonewall Vetz contingency totalled seven (7) vehicles.
 By the time this story ends -- on what should have been a great event -- the Stonewall Veterans were threatened by a homophobic police inspector prompted by a hateful, utterly disrespectful, viscious and unprideful official of HOP, nick-named "Big Mac".
 In fact, not only were we on the front cover with color photos of the main GLBT newspaper in N.Y.C., the New York Blade News (see front-page story below), but, among other newspapers, bulletins, newsletters, articles, etc., and in the New York Daily News, which literally caught the "big incident" and even did a very strong editorial entitled "Stonewall - It Still Matters".
 (See story below.)

 S.V.A.
 Editor's Notes regarding New York Blade story:

-* Stonewall "Rebellion" should have been used in their opening sentence, not Stonewall "Riots", which they were not.
-(Writer wasn't there; we were.)
+* Stonewall "Rebellion" should have been used in their opening sentence, not Stonewall "riots", which they were not.
+(The writer wasn't there; we were!)

-* Parade name (currently) is "New York City Gay, Lesbian, Bisexual and Transgender Pride March" (although it is quite obviously a 'Parade') not the no-such-thing-as the "Heritage of Pride Parade" (as written in story).
+* Parade name (currently) is "New York City Gay, Lesbian, Bisexual and Transgender Pride March" (although it is quite obviously a 'Parade') not the no-such-thing-as the "Heritage of Pride Parade" (as written in the article).
 Calling it that -- and this Blade writer is not the only one -- is analogous to referring to the "St. Patrick's Day Parade" as the "Ancient Order of Hibernians Parade".
 They are simply the nowadays organizers, not the reason for the parade and surely not the nameplate.
-Hey, Gay press, at least get the name right!
+Hey, Gay press, at least get the name of the parade correct!

 * The motorcycle group do not "lead" the parade.
 They are the 'escorts', thus clearing the way and loudly announcing the beginning of the parade.
-Everyone is familiar with the presidential 'escort' of motorcycles whenever the president is traveling in a motorcade.
-The Stonewall Veterans of the 1969 Stonewall Rebellion "lead" the parade, as it should be, is and will be as long as there is one of us alive.
+Everyone is familiar with the presidential 'escort' of motorcycles whenever the U.S. President is traveling in a motorcade.
+The Stonewall Veterans of the 1969 Stonewall Rebellion "lead" the parade, as it should be, is and will be as long as there is one of us alive and a convertible!
 Hello!
-Let's all GLBTs unitedly sing Aretha Franklin's song of The Stonewall together: "R-E-S-P-E-C-T"!
+Let's all GLBTs unitedly sing Aretha Franklin's song of The Stonewall Club jukebox together: "R-E-S-P-E-C-T"!

 L.G.N.Y.
 Paper Updates More on "STONEWALL 30" OUT-rage!